T: 202 556 2010

 MoloLamken has been ranked as one of the top ten litigation boutiques in America.
 In addition to an active Supreme Court and appellate practice, the firm handles complex civil and criminal matters, serving an international client base.

 Before founding MoloLamken, Mr. Lamken headed Baker Botts' Supreme Court and Appellate Practice in Washington, D.C.
-He has served as an Assistant to the Solicitor General in the United States Department of Justice and was a partner in the Washington D.C. litigation boutique Kellogg Huber & Hansen.
-Mr. Lamken clerked for the Honorable Sandra Day O’Connor of the U.S. Supreme Court and the Honorable Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit.
+Mr. Lamken served as an Assistant to the Solicitor General in the United States Department of Justice and was a partner in the Washington D.C. litigation boutique Kellogg, Huber & Hansen.
+He clerked for the Honorable Sandra Day O’Connor of the United States Supreme Court and the Honorable Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.

-In addition to being recognized in Benchmark Litigation, Mr. Lamken has been recognized for the past twelve years by Chambers and Partners as a top appellate practitioner.
-The 2015 edition calls him a “really outstanding” practitioner, who is “incredibly knowledgeable and quick to understand issues,” noting that “he is a fierce advocate” with a “very detailed” approach.
-Chambers and Partners has also described him as “a real leading player — a superstar lawyer” and “a wonderfully talented appellate lawyer,” noting that he is “a joy to work with.”
+In addition to being recognized in Benchmark Litigation, which heralds him as “a real appellate strategist,” Mr. Lamken has been recognized for the past thirteen years by Chambers and Partners as a top appellate practitioner.
+The 2018 edition describes him as “an exceptional communicator and extraordinary writer,” while the 2017 edition notes his “exquisite” draftsmanship.
+Chambers and Partners has also described him as “incredibly knowledgeable and quick to understand issues”—“a fierce advocate” with a “very detailed” approach, and peers have lauded him as “a joy to work with.”

 A member of the American Academy of Appellate Lawyers, Mr. Lamken has been honored as a Washington, D.C.
 Super Lawyer by Law & Politics, one of the “Best Lawyers in America,” a Washingtonian Top Lawyer, and a member of the “Fab Fifty,” American Lawyer’s list of the 50 most promising young litigators under 45.